 In order to comply with the threat assessment measures required by the U.S.A.
 Patriot Act, all individuals who hold a commercial driver license with a hazardous materials endorsement must have their fingerprints recorded.

 If you do not currently hold a hazardous materials endorsement, you will need to complete the threat assessment before the endorsement can be issued to you.
-If you currently hold a hazardous materials endorsement and you are renewing your commercial driver's license, you will need to complete a new threat assessment.
+If you currently hold a hazardous materials endorsement and you are renewing your commercial driver's license, you will need to complete a new threat assessment and pass the hazardous materials knowledge examination.

-If you are moving to Indiana from another state and have a hazardous material endorsement on your out-of-state commercial driver's license, you may need to complete a new threat assessment.
+If you are moving to Indiana from another state and have a hazardous material endorsement on your out-of-state commercial driver's license, you may need to complete a new threat assessment and pass the hazardous materials knowledge examination.
 The threat assessment approval must cover the validity period of your new Indiana commercial driver's license or be expired for less than six months.
 Any Indiana license branch can determine if your current threat assessment needs to be updated.

 The threat assessment approval is valid for a period of five years.
 More information on the threat assessment is available on the Transportation Security Administration's website.